IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 [dataSource](%%jQueryApiUrl%%/ui.igGrid#options:dataSource)| Can be any valid data source accepted by `$.ig.DataSource`, or an instance of an `$.ig.DataSource` itself. | Yes.
 Should be set to the url for the backend that will handle the remote requests.
 [recordCountKey](%%jQueryApiUrl%%/ui.iggridpaging#options:recordCountKey) | The property in the response data, when using remote data source, that will hold the total number of records in the data source.| Yes
 [type](%%jQueryApiUrl%%/ui.iggridpaging#options:type) | Sets the type of Paging. | Yes.
 Should be set to "remote" to enable remote Paging.
-[pageSizeUrlKey](%%jQueryApiUrl%%/ui.iggridpaging#options:pageSizeUrlKey) | The name of the encoded URL parameter that will state what is the currently requested page size. | No.  Uses OData conventions by default.
+[pageSizeUrlKey](%%jQueryApiUrl%%/ui.iggridpaging#options:pageSizeUrlKey) | The name of the encoded URL parameter that will hold the currently requested page size. | No.  If not set OData conventions are used by default.
-[pageIndexUrlKey](%%jQueryApiUrl%%/ui.iggridpaging#options:pageIndexUrlKey) | The name of the encoded URL parameter that will state what is the currently requested page index.| No.  Uses OData conventions by default.
+[pageIndexUrlKey](%%jQueryApiUrl%%/ui.iggridpaging#options:pageIndexUrlKey) | The name of the encoded URL parameter that will hold the currently requested page index.| No.  If not set OData conventions are used by default.

 Example configuration: